1982 invasion of the Falkland Islands: Battle of Government House

 Corporals Geordie Gill and Terry Pares, both snipers, also claimed to have shot several Argentines through the chest and head as they attempted to scatter along the hillside overlooking Government House: "We dropped a number of Argentinians as they approached and I had a couple in my sights and made sure they were taken out of the game.
 It was initially estimated that we had killed five and injured seventeen, but we only counted the bodies that we saw drop in front of us."
 Major Norman's estimate is that Corporals Pares and Gills killed or wounded some four or five Argentine special forces: "Corporals Pares and Gill, were doing an excellent job.
 Gill would look through his sniper scope and tell Pares where the enemy were and Pares would fire ten rounds rapid, and as soon as that got them on the move, Gill would take them out with the sniper rifle.
 They took out four or five this way and all the time they were giving the rest of us a running commentary."

 In the official history of both sides, Argentine casualties are listed as one killed and three badly wounded outside Government House.
 Another three Argentine Marines (Private Horacio Tello, Padre Ángel Maffezini and Lieutenant-Commander Hugo Santillán) were injured taking cover in the skirmishes in and around Port Stanley.
 During the gun-battle, Kenneth Clarke was one of four British correspondents covering the events from the home of the Governor's Secretary as the Argentine Marine Special Forces sheltering behind hedges and rocks attacked Government House less than 100 metres away.
 Clarke could hear the gunfire and feel the explosions.
 As dawn broke a bullet from an Argentine sniper came through a bedroom window and parted his hair.

-Around 7.30 a.m., the local police commander Ronnie Lamb, had to order two Royal Falkland Islands Police officers to nearby Government House, in order to rescue a civilian, Henry Halliday, as he blissfully headed off to work, despite the fierce gun-battle taking place all around him.
+Around 7.30 a.m., the local police commander Ronnie Lamb, had to order two Falkland Islands Police officers to nearby Government House, in order to rescue a civilian, Henry Halliday, as he blissfully headed off to work, despite the fierce gun-battle taking place all around him.
 Eventually, Hunt decided to enter talks with Argentine commanders around 8:30 a.m., after Major Norman warned him "that our defence would be determined, unrelenting—but would be relatively short-lived".
 The liaison was Vice-Commodore Hector Gilobert, the head in the islands of LADE, the Argentine government's airline company.
 Gilobert and a governor's deputy went to the Argentine headquarters displaying a white flag.
 A de facto ceasefire was put in place at that time which was occasionally breached by small arms fire.